escottalexander/stablecoin-challenge/README.md

 Restart `yarn chain` and deploy your contracts with `yarn deploy`.

-Create a debt position that is close to the liquidation line and then increase the price of CORN until the postion is liquidatable.
+Create a debt position that is close to the liquidation line and then increase the price of CORN until the position is liquidatable.

 Then go to the Debug Tab and trigger the `Lending.flashLoan` method with your `FlashLoanLiquidator` contract address as the `recipient`, the amount of CORN needed to liquidate as the `amount` and the borrowers address as the `extraParam`.